talivneh/workshop-10/README.md

 ### Task #2
 Implement `createPlayer` function in `storage_service.js`.
 Use the Player model to create a new player in our DB.
-Verify it works, insert new player `curl -X POST localhost:3042/player   -H 'Content-Type: application/json'   -d '{ "player_id":9999,"player_name":"player name","age":30,"position":"Attacker","country":"uk"}'` and load it's data: http://localhost:3042/player/9999
+Verify it works, insert new player using Postman or the command: `curl -X POST localhost:3042/player   -H 'Content-Type: application/json'   -d '{ "player_id":9999,"player_name":"player name","age":30,"position":"Attacker","country":"uk"}'` and load it's data: http://localhost:3042/player/9999

 ### Task #3
 Using [`npx sequelize-cli model:generate`](https://sequelize.org/docs/v6/other-topics/migrations/#creating-the-first-model-and-migration) - create a new model for Salary (run the following from db folder) -  `npx sequelize-cli model:generate --name Salary --attributes start_date:date,end_date:date,amount:integer,player_id:integer`.

 Explore the new files that were generated in migrations and model folder.

-Execute migration: `npx sequelize-cli db:migrate` this will create the Saralies table in our DB.
+Now execute the migration: `npx sequelize-cli db:migrate`  - this will create the Saralies table in our DB.

 Insert a row to Salary table: ```INSERT INTO `mysql_workshop`.`Salaries` (`id`, `start_date`, `end_date`, `amount`, `player_id`) VALUES ('1', '2022-01-02', '2023-01-01', '1000', '9999', '2022-01-02', '2022-01-02')```